Paul

 What platforms does Alpha Capital support?

 Four platforms: MetaTrader 5, cTrader, DXTrade, and TradeLocker.
-US residents are restricted to DXTrade only — IP monitoring prevents MT5 or cTrader access from US IP addresses, even for non-US citizens traveling through the country.
-EAs are supported on MT5 only and require pre-approval with source code submission. cTrader supports cAlgo but EA approval processes don't apply there.
+US residents are restricted to DXTrade only — IP monitoring prevents MT5 or cTrader access from US IP addresses, even while traveling.
+EAs are supported on MT5 only and require pre-approval with source code submission. cTrader supports cAlgo without the code submission requirement.

 Yes, but with significant restrictions.
 US residents are limited to DXTrade — no MT5, no cTrader, no TradeLocker.
-DXTrade lacks EA support and has more limited charting capabilities.
-If you're an American trader who relies on MT5 or cTrader functionality, Alpha Capital's US offering is substantially weaker than the international product.
+IP monitoring is active.
+DXTrade lacks EA support and has more limited charting than MT5 or cTrader.
+American traders get a materially weaker product than international traders accessing the same firm.

-Every 10% cumulative profit milestone triggers a scale — your account balance increases by 10% and your max lot size increases by 10%.
-A $100K account becomes $110K at 10% profit, $121K at the next 10%, and so on up to $2 million maximum.
+Every 10% cumulative profit milestone adds 10% to your account balance and increases max lot size by 10%.
+A $100K account becomes $110K at 10% profit, $121K at the next milestone, compounding up to $2 million maximum.
 After each scale, you must trade at least 5 more days before requesting the next payout.
-The scaling compounds — it's not a flat $10K addition each time.

-Approximately 40 instruments: major and minor forex pairs, some exotics, gold, silver, crude oil, natural gas, and indices (US30, NAS100, SPX500, UK100, GER40).
+Approximately 40 instruments: major and minor forex pairs, some exotics, gold, silver, crude oil, natural gas, and a handful of indices (US30, NAS100, SPX500, UK100, GER40).
 No cryptocurrency, no individual stocks, no ETFs, no bonds, no options.
-This is one of the most limited asset ranges among major prop firms.
-If your strategy requires crypto or equity exposure, Alpha Capital cannot accommodate it.
+This is one of the most limited asset ranges among major prop firms and a hard constraint for multi-asset traders.

 How does Alpha Capital compare to FundingPips?

-Arbitrage (latency, statistical, or price), high-frequency trading, order-book spamming, group trading, Martingale (including accidental scaling patterns), grid trading without risk management, and any strategy exploiting unrealistic pricing conditions.
+Arbitrage, high-frequency trading, order-book spamming, group trading, Martingale, grid trading without risk management, and strategies exploiting unrealistic pricing.
 Copy trading requires proof of master account ownership.
-EAs need pre-approval with source code submission on MT5.
+EAs require pre-approval with MQ5 source code submission on MT5 — not supported on cTrader, DXTrade, or TradeLocker.

 Is Alpha Capital Group worth it in 2026?

-For forex and indices day traders who produce consistent, moderate daily returns across multiple sessions: yes.
-The UK registration, broker backing, four-platform support, zero-commission Standard accounts, and free trial create a credible foundation.
-For crypto traders, scalpers, concentrated winners, US traders needing MT5, or algo traders protecting proprietary code: look elsewhere.
-The 40% Best Day Rule and 2-minute filter are the deciding factors — if your natural trading pattern satisfies both, Alpha Capital is a strong option.
-If not, FundingPips or E8 Markets offer better structural compatibility.
+For consistent forex and indices day traders who produce moderate returns across multiple sessions: yes.
+UK registration, broker backing, four platforms, zero-commission Standard accounts, and a genuine free trial are real advantages.
+For scalpers, crypto traders, traders with concentrated winning days, US traders needing MT5, or algo developers protecting proprietary code: the structural mismatch is real and the funded-stage rules will cause friction.